 And Bogle wanted to contrast the artificial intelligence (A.I.) of the fembot, Ava, in the movie with a 2017 article about "the algorithms and machine learning technology that might impact our daily lives".
 (Can A.I.
 Be Taught to Explain Itself?, New York Times, November 2017.)

 I paused the podcast and Googled the Ex Machina clip on YouTube.
-It was every bit as eerie visually as it was to listen to the audio on the podcast.
+It was every bit as eerie visually as it was to listen to on the podcast.
 I had to watch the movie!

-"Ava is a breathtaking A.I. whose emotional intelligence proves more sophisticated — and more deceptive - that the two men could have imagined."
+"Ava is a breathtaking A.I. whose emotional intelligence proves more sophisticated — and more deceptive — than the two men could have imagined."

 It's not much of a spoiler to reveal Bateman proves to be a less than likeable character.
-Hardly surprising for a technology mogul whose empire is built on understanding and manipulating the use of the internet (with apologies to Google and Facebook CEOs) and whose estate you can fly over for two hours in a helicopter!
+Hardly surprising for a technology mogul whose empire is built on understanding and manipulating the use of the internet (with apologies to Google and Facebook CEOs).
+And whose estate you can fly over for two hours in a helicopter!

 © 2018 Robert Fairhead